 A freelance contract establishes working terms between a freelancer (or “contractor”) and a person or company that requires their services.
 A clear freelance contract helps both sides understand what to expect from each other, so projects get sent in on time and payments are made promptly.

-A freelance contract is a document that explains the relationship between a contractor and the company that is hiring them.
+A freelance contract is a document sent by an employer to a freelancer that explains the terms of their working relationship.
 It sets clear expectations between the two parties for a specific project over a set period of time.
 This type of document is legally binding and ensures that everyone working on a given task is on the same page in terms of service guidelines.

-A freelance contract generally addresses the following elements:
+A freelance contract normally addresses the following elements:

 - The names of those involved in the project

 - Details about the services delivered and the expectations for both parties

 A freelance contract is also known as a: